All Episodes

 Well, I just have something that's really bothering me, Sean.

-When when do the Republicans step forward?
+When do the Republicans step forward?

-No, we're not going to go after them for superfluous reasons or made up charges.
+No, we're not going to go after them for superfluous reasons or made-up charges.

 All of that is legitimate investigation.